Public holidays in Switzerland 2017 and other important Swiss holidays

 August 15: Assumption Day (R) – Aargau, Appenzell Innerrhoden, Fribourg, Jura, Lucerne, Nidwalden, Obwalden, Schwyz, Solothurn, St Gallen, Ticino, Uri, Valais, Zug.

-September 18: The Fedral Fast (Buß-und Bettag) – Regional differences include: Geneva (celebrates 'Jeûne genevois' on September 8); stores in Bern, Neuchâtel, Valais, Vaud generally close for 'Bettagsmontag' on September 20.
+September 17: The Fedral Fast (Buß-und Bettag), a federal day of thanksgiving, repentance and prayer – Regional differences include: Geneva (celebrates 'Jeûne genevois' on September 7); stores in Bern, Neuchâtel, Vaud generally close for 'Bettagsmontag' on September 18 (Monday after the third Sunday).

 November 1: All Saints' Day (Allerheiligen) (R) – Aargau, Appenzell Innerrhoden, Fribourg, Glarus, Jura, Lucerne, Nidwalden, Obwalden, Schwyz, Solothurn, St Gallen, Ticino, Uri, Valais, Zug.